iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (ciddi89) Add Feature: Possibility to watch instances
+-   (ciddi89) Change: Folder strukur.
+Instances and devices have got their own folders because of the overview.
+Please delete the instance folder and restart the instance.

 ### 2.4.1 (2023-01-14)

 -   (ciddi89) send online and offline notifications only, if the connection to device (zigbee stick etc.) is longer then few seconds.
 Should prevent multiple messages at a stroke